We're number one for survival rates | Our news

 We're number one for survival rates

-Women treated for ovarian cancer at Barts Health have the best one-year survival rate in England and Wales, according to a new report by the National Ovarian Cancer Audit.
+Women treated for ovarian cancer at Barts Health NHS Trust have the highest one-year survival rate in England and Wales, according to the latest report from the National Ovarian Cancer Audit.

 This is the second audit that recognises Barts Health as the best for survival, with the service also coming out on top for five-year survival rates last year.

-The goal of the team is to offer surgery for ovarian cancer to as many patients as possible, even those with advanced cancer.
-Different teams work closely to get the best results, and they prepare patients thoroughly for treatment.
+The multidisciplinary team at Barts Health is committed to offering surgery to as many women as possible, including those with advanced-stage cancer.
+Teams work closely together to coordinate care and thoroughly prepare patients for treatment, significantly improving outcomes.

 Elly Brockbank, a lead consultant for the service, said: